-Activity 3.3: Raise awareness of quality milling wheats and malting barleys in existing and potential overseas markets to differentiate the UK's offering from competitors
+Activity 3.3: Raise awareness of quality grain in existing and potential overseas markets to differentiate the UK's offering from competitors

 Opportunities exist for greater returns to the industry from exports of quality milling wheat and barley to both existing and potential markets.
 AHDB will work with exporting businesses to achieve this.